accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.4/index.md

 ---
-title: For each pre-recorded synchronized [time-based media](#temporal-media-type-sound-video-and-synchronize) with [synchronized captions](#subtitles-synchronizes-multimedia-object), are these captions relevant?
+title: For each pre-recorded synchronised [time-based media](#time-based-media-audio-video-and-synchronised) with synchronised [subtitles](#synchronised-captions-media-object), are these subtitles relevant?
 ---